Yes, America's Anchorman is away for a few days, having a well-deserved break this week.

 Right?

-Now this is what the clever people this is, by the way, so let's take it as read that when Trump starts talking about his judge and how John Kasich eats pizza and whether or not Ted Cruz's father was on the grassy knoll with Lee Harvey Oswald.
+Now, this is what the clever people, this is, by the way, so let's take it as read that when Trump starts talking about his judge and how John Kasich eats pizza and whether or not Ted Cruz's father was on the grassy knoll with Lee Harvey Oswald.

-Let's let's put all that to one side and let's listen to what the smart people say and what the smart people do.
+Let's put all that to one side and let's listen to what the smart people say and what the smart people do.

 The smart people hire Iranians, right?